NovaBACKUP Data Protection Blog

 Disaster recovery planning should be a part of your overall backup plan.
 You don't want to be kicking yourself for waiting until after your hard drive crashes or some other disaster strikes to finally learn how to create a backup of your entire system.
 Instead of taking days to manually reinstall everything, you can simply use an image backup to quickly restore the entire system including your operating system and all of your applications (in addition to your files).
 To do so, you will need to know how to create a disaster recovery image backup and a boot disk, which will allow you to recover your entire system to your new computer should you ever need to.

-Top 4 reason to restore your entire system using a disaster recovery image backup:
+Top 4 reasons to restore your entire system using a disaster recovery image backup:

 1. Windows corruption